amackojc/fatube/README.md

 ## Features
 - Automatic creation of folder structure
 - Choice of download type (video with audio / video without audio / only audio)
+- Choice of resolution, in which video should be downloaded
 - Saving frames of video (in color or gray format)
 - Cutting videos